johtela/vscode-modaledit/tutorial.md

         },
 ```
 Let's test some of the movement commands.
 We should be able to navigate now
-without using arrow keys or `Home` and `End` keys.
+without using arrow keys or <key>Home</key> and <key>End</key> keys.

 ![Navigation](../images/cursor-movement.gif)

 We skipped commands that move cursor up and down on page at the time.
 The
-reason for this is that these commands are bound to `Ctrl+b` and `Ctrl+f` in
+reason for this is that these commands are bound to <key>Ctrl</key>+<key>b</key>
-Vim.
-Since these are "normal" VS Code shortcuts we cannot remap them in
+and <key>Ctrl</key>+<key>f</key> in Vim.
+Since these are "normal" VS Code
-ModalEdit.
-If you want to use these shortcuts, you need to add the bindings to
+shortcuts we cannot remap them in ModalEdit.
+If you want to use these shortcuts,
-the VS Code's `keybindings.json` file.
-Below is an example that uses the
+you need to add the bindings to the VS Code's `keybindings.json` file.
+Below is
-`modaledit.normal` context to make the shortcuts work only in normal mode.
-Most
+an example that uses the `modaledit.normal` context to make the shortcuts work
-of the Vim's standard `Ctrl`+key combinations are already in use, so you
+only in normal mode.
+Most of the Vim's standard <key>Ctrl</key>+key combinations
-need to decide whether you want to remap the existing commands first.
+are already in use, so you need to decide whether you want to remap the existing
+commands first.
 ```js
 // keybindings.json
 {